 Malcolm talks about how going on a course makes living with diabetes easier.
-He is supporting Taking Control, a Diabetes UK campaign aiming to make sure people have the skills and knowledge to manage their diabetes.

 I was diagnosed with Type 2 diabetes when I was 55.
 I went into a complete panic.
 I spent four years wandering around on my own.